OzzyCzech/ozzyczech.cz/content/Cli tools/Download subreddit images with bash.md

-# Bash script for download subreddit images
+#  Download subreddit images with bash

 #Subreddit downoader is a #bash script which: